datawookie/flipsideR/README.md

 AAPL160205P00085500   85.5 0.05 -0.15 0.02 0.06   10  248
 ```

 The data retrieved by flipsideR is essentially the same, but instead of returning a list of data frames with separate elements for Put and Call options, these are all consolidated in a single data frame.
 There's also a field indicating the time at which these data were retrieved.
-Since options data can be rather volative, this is an important feature.
+Since options data can be volative, this is an important feature.

 ```R
 > library(flipsideR)